 Accordingly, we adopt PG&E’s forecast 2015 expenses of $15.633 million for ECA Phase 1 and $8.682 million for ECA Phase 2.
 PG&E shall file a Tier 2 Advice Letter to establish a one-way balancing account to track the difference between amounts adopted in this Decision and the actual costs to perform ECA Phase 1 and ECA Phase 2 work during the Rate Case Period on stations installed on or before December 31, 1955.
 This difference reflects costs for ECA Phase 1 and ECA Phase 2 work on stations installed on or after January 1, 1956 which should be borne by shareholders.
 Therefore, at the end of the 2015 GT&S rate case cycle, any unspent funds in the balancing account shall be returned to customers.
 The 2015 amounts to be tracked in the balancing account are: $15.634 million for ECA Phase 1 and $8.682 million for ECA Phase 2.
 The 2016 amounts to be tracked are: $16.008 million for ECA Phase 1 and $8.890 for ECA Phase 2.
 The 2017 amounts to be tracked are: $16.684 million for ECA Phase 1 and $9.099 million for ECA Phase 2.

 We further find that recovery of the costs to perform Hydrostatic Station Testing should be deferred and subject to later reasonableness review.
 We are persuaded by TURN’s arguments that Hydrostatic Station Testing cannot begin until ECA Phase 1 and ECA Phase 2 are completed and that the extent of the work will depend on the results of ECA Phase 1 and ECA Phase 2.
 It is unlikely that PG&E will complete ECA Phase 1 and ECA Phase 2 before the end of the Rate Case Period.
 Further, by deferring recovery, PG&E will have identified and removed all costs associated with stations installed on or after January 1, 1956, as those costs should be recovered from PG&E shareholders.
 Accordingly, we adopt TURN’s recommendation to remove the expenses associated with Hydrostatic Station Testing - $5.926 million in 2015, $11.201 million in 2016 and $22.941 million in 2017.
-PG&E is authorized establish a memorandum account to track any Hydrostatic Station Testing costs it may incur for work associated with stations built on or before December 31, 1955 in the Rate Case Period and seek recovery of any tracked costs in a subsequent application.
+PG&E is authorized establish a memorandum account to track any Hydrostatic Station Testing costs it may incur for work associated with stations built on or before December 31, 1955 in the Rate Case Period and the third attrition year, and seek recovery of any tracked costs in a subsequent application.

 Critical Documents